Adjustments and support available through the OU and DSA

 You might want to consider

-- Alternative formats of module materials such as Ebook (epub2), Kindle Ebook and Word versions (optimised for use with a screen reader) which you can print yourself
+- Ebook (epub2), Kindle Ebook and Word versions (optimised for use with a screen reader) which you can print yourself and other Alternative formats of module materials.

 If you have told us about a disability you may also be able to get:

-- comb-bound pages that lie flat so they can be read while lying down or with a magnifier
+- comb-bound pages (for materials over 85 pages) that lie flat so they can be read while lying down or with a magnifier

 - enlarged print (A4 to A3)